-We work in partnership with all parents and carers.
-A new entrants meeting is held to welcome new parents and carers to our school and share key information regarding the exciting journey the reception children are going to be undertaking.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision We work in partnership with all parents and carers.
+A new entrants meeting is held to welcome new parents and carers to our school and share key information regarding the exciting journey the Reception children are going to be undertaking.
 Home visits take place for all Nursery and Reception pupils as they enter school.
 Nursery and Reception offer an open door policy.
 Parents and carers are welcomed into the classroom after school every day.
-Nursery and reception parents and carers can share 'new learning and new experiences' by recording on green post it notes.
-We keep a record of all children who have SEN or are causing concerns. (on alert) Communications with parents and carers are recorded.
+Nursery and Reception parents and carers can share 'new learning and new experiences' by recording on green post it notes.
+We have a home school liaison officer - trained councillor who works with parents and children.
+Family learning is tailored carefully to parents and carers interests and skill development with our Reception pupils.
+Breakfast club is open everyday to all children.
+Newsletters come home once a term to We keep a record of all children who have SEN or are causing concerns. (on alert) Communications with parents and carers are recorded.
 With the children's All about me files there is a page for parent communication.
 This is where parents and carers can ask questions, share information from home and share positive developments.
 Parents are able to contact Miss.
 Smith SENDCo - at any time to arrange a meeting to discuss concerns.
-Outside agencies often meet with staff and parents and carers are actional trained councillor who work and children.
-Parents and carers can ask questions, share information from home and share positive developments.
-Parents are able to contact Miss.
-Smith SENDCo - at any time to arrange a meeting to discuss concerns.
-Outside agencies often meet with staff and parents and carers are actional trained councillor who work and children.
-Take the parents and carers are actional trained councillor who work and carers are recorded.
-With the children's All about me files there is a page for parent communication.
-This is where parents and carers can ask questions, share information from home and share positive developments.
-Parents and carers can ask questions, share information from home and share positive developments.
-Parents and carers are verting and carers can ask questions, share information from hom tively involved ng.
-Parents and their views by attending together. • Topic leaflets are sent home half termly to update parents and carers about interests, learning and class information.
+Outside agencies often meet with staff and parents and carers.
+We have a home school liaison officer - trained councillor who works with parents and children.
+Parents and carers are actively involved in all TAC and SEN meeting.
+Parents and carers are invited to share their views by both written updates and attending annual reviews and TAC meetings. celebrate our learning and experiences together. • Topic leaflets are sent home half termly to update parents and carers about interests, learning and class information.
 Reading leaflets are provided to give guidance and spark new ideas to extend the enjoyment and involvement of reading at home.
 Friends of school run activities that parents and carers can actively be involved with Parent interviews during the Spring term to provide teachers and parents time together to review development.
 Key stage one parents are invited into class to join pupils during open classroom which takes place once a week.
 Reading together is offered across Key stage 1 once a week.
 Parents and carers can access the school website to explore.
 Parents and carers run open library sessions where each class can choose books to take home and enjoy sharing books.
 Parent and carers are invited to take part in workshops that provide insight into how we teach and how the pupils learn.